wp-plugins/e-mailit/readme.txt

 02. Advanced Options tab on the plugin settings page

 == Changelog ==
+= 8.0.2 =
+* URGENT UPDATE: read only fields in admin options panel when using firefox: Resolved.
 = 8.0.1 =
 * URGENT UPDATE: crucial jquery conflict error: Resolved.
 = 8.0 =